 The formula forms the basis of the Judicial Needs Assessment, which estimates California needs an additional 173 judges.

-In counties across the state, kids leave the courthouse with brand new beginnings.
+In counties across the state, kids leave the courthouse with new beginnings.

 California Chief Justice Tani G. Cantil-Sakauye today issued a statement on Gov. Gavin Newsom's budget proposal for the judicial branch.